The Myanmar Penal Code of 1860 states;

 377. Whoever voluntarily has carnal intercourse against the order of nature with any man, woman or animal shall be punished with transportation for life, or with imprisonment of either description for a term which may extend to ten years, and shall also be liable to fine.

-Policy written in colonies during occupation are inherently structured on the cultural and political norms of the coloniser.
+Policies written in colonies during the occupation are inherently structured on the cultural and political norms of the coloniser.
 Within this environment intercourse against ‘the order of nature’ or ‘unnatural sex’ is usually interpreted by authorities to mean sodomy or same-sex activities that cannot result in procreation.
 The lineage of such ideologies can be traced back to ideas of religious sinful practice in Europe.
-Countries previously held by Britain including Myanmar, India, Malaysia and Singapore still hold these colonial era laws in place.
+Countries previously held by Britain including Myanmar, India, Malaysia and Singapore still hold these colonial-era laws in place.

 Aung Myo Min created Colors Rainbow in 2007 after having realised that Myanmar’s “main human rights violation was ignorance”.
 The organisation trains volunteer paralegals to document occurrences of homophobic and transphobic activities.
 By recording this information and through further research they aim to educate the wider public and to propose a new anti-discrimination law that they hope the new liberal government, the National League of Democracy (NLD) will adopt.

 At a time when Myanmar is leaving behind its authoritarian past and navigating the discriminatory laws put in place by the British, it is essential that minorities including the LGBT community are aware of their legal and human rights so that their voice may find a place in the rewriting of Myanmar social and political life.